 As Gail Vaz Oxlade said in this Financial Post article, “I don’t believe an allowance teaches children entitlement: I think that comes from bad parenting.”

 How much and how often?

-My daughter turns 6 next month and we’ve decided to start her on an allowance of $5 per week.
+When our oldest daughter turned six we decided to start her on an allowance of $5 per week.
 We found three large, clear plastic jars and labeled them Spend, Save, Give.
-Every Saturday morning we’ll hand out five loonies and instruct her to put $3 into her spend jar, and $1 each into the Save and Give jars.
-We’re excited to see how she decides to use her money.
+Every Saturday morning we hand out five loonies and instruct her to put $2 into her spend jar, $2 into her Save jar, and $1 into her Give jar.

 Lieber says that with children under 10 you want them to watch the money grow and strive for a goal, so they should have just enough to buy some of what they want but not so much that they don’t have to make plenty of tough choices.